VladC24/CV/README.md

 I am a dynamic and ambitious Full Stack Junior Developer, keen to enter the world of tech in a role where I can consolidate and extend my programming knowledge, while also gaining exposure to product management and business strategy.

-In the past 8 years, I have been working within the Construction Industry in some of the most prestigious projects in London, Overall I like to think I contributed to at least 1% of projects.
+In the past 8 years, I have been working within the Construction Industry in some of the most prestigious projects in London.
+Overall I like to think I contributed to at least 1% of these projects.
 Having worked with a large number of people on a daily basis, I value team work, creativity and integrity.

 Throughout my experience at Makers Academy, I have understood the importance of best coding practices and this is my biggest priority in looking for my next role.
 I would love to work in a committed and supportive team, where these practices are adhered to.

 I am excited for a future of dynamic change, of new and revolutionary technologies that have the possibility of drastically changing the world we live in.

-__Tech Skills__ : Ruby, Rails, Sinatra, Node.js, HTML, CSS, JavaScript, jQuery, Bootstrap, PostgreSQL
+__Tech Skills__ : Ruby, Rails, Sinatra, Node.JS, HTML, CSS, JavaScript, jQuery, Bootstrap, PostgreSQL

 ## Skills